-Inria and the University of Montpellier announce the signing of a strategic partnership agreement and the creation of the "Inria Branch of the University of Montpellier."
+Inria and the University of Montpellier announce the signing of a strategic partnership agreement and the creation of the “Inria Branch at the University of Montpellier”

-On June 23, 2023, to mark 20 years of Inria's presence in Montpellier, Bruno Sportisse, CEO of Inria, and Philippe Augé, President of the University of Montpellier, signed a strategic partnership framework agreement in Montpellier, underscoring their desire to strengthen their collaboration in digital science and technology.
+On June 23, 2023, to mark the 20th anniversary of Inria’s presence in Montpellier, Bruno Sportisse, President and CEO of Inria, and Philippe Augé, President of the University of Montpellier, signed a strategic partnership framework agreement in Montpellier, thereby underscoring their commitment to strengthening their collaboration in digital science and technology.

-This partnership will take shape in particular through the creation of the "Inria Branch of the University of Montpellier," a precursor to a future Inria center in Montpellier, which is part of Inria's national strategy to contribute to the development of world-class research universities.
+This partnership will take shape notably through the creation of the “Inria Branch at the University of Montpellier,” a precursor to a future Inria center in Montpellier, which is part of Inria’s national strategy to contribute to the development of major world-class research universities.

-For 20 years, the University of Montpellier (UM) and Inria have been collaborating on research projects within joint project teams in the fields of data science, simulation, and control, with applications in the environment, agriculture, and health.
-Their collaboration has been strengthened through structuring initiatives such as the#DigitAg convergence institute, the LabeX NUMEV, and the I-SITE MUSE "Montpellier University of Excellence."
-The Pl@ntNet platform and the startup Neurinnov were created and developed in Montpellier thanks to this collaboration, which includes other academic partners, such as national research organizations like INRAE and CNRS.
+The University of Montpellier (UM) and Inria have been collaborating on research for 20 years through joint project teams in the fields of data science, simulation, and control, with applications in the environment, agriculture, and health.
+Their collaboration has been strengthened through key initiatives such as the#DigitAg convergence institute, the LabeX NUMEV, and the I-SITE MUSE “Montpellier University of Excellence.”
+The Pl@ntNet platform and the startup Neurinnov were created and developed in Montpellier thanks to this collaboration, which includes other academic partners, such as national research organizations like INRAE and the CNRS.

-This policy aims to facilitate interactions between the University of Montpellier and Inria, opening up new areas of cooperation and expanding existing partnerships to maximize their impact.
-It also aims to improve the site's international appeal for the benefit of teaching, research, and innovation, as well as job creation in the region.
+This policy is intended to facilitate collaboration between the University of Montpellier and Inria by opening up new areas of cooperation or expanding existing partnerships to maximize their impact.
+It also aims to enhance the site’s international appeal for the benefit of education, research, and innovation, as well as job creation in the region.
 It also works to promote scientific and technical culture.

-A common HR policy will be developed to attract the best talent and strengthen existing or future joint project teams working on topics such as digital simulation of environmental risks, remote sensing, statistical analysis of health data, assistive robotics, automatic knowledge extraction, data science for diversity and the agro-environment, and participatory science.
-Among the priorities for collaboration are the launch of the University Innovation Cluster (PUI) and the ramp-up of the Montpellier Institute of Data Science (ISDM).
+A common HR policy will be developed to attract top talent and strengthen existing or future joint project teams in areas such as numerical simulation of environmental risks, remote sensing, statistical analysis of health data, assistive robotics, automated knowledge extraction, data science for diversity and the agro-environment, and citizen science.
+Among the priorities for collaboration are the launch of the University Innovation Hub (PUI) and the expansion of the Montpellier Institute of Data Science (ISDM).

-"It is with great pride and excitement that we officially announce the signing and creation of the INRIA branch at the University of Montpellier, which will enable us to continue and, above all, strengthen our collaboration and shared commitment in the field of digital science and technology.
-Research and innovation at the University of Montpellier never stops, and this new agreement is further proof of that."
+“It is a source of great pride and a major step forward to officially announce the signing and establishment of the INRIA branch at the University of Montpellier, which will enable us to continue—and, above all, to strengthen—our collaboration and shared commitment in the field of digital science and technology.
+Research and innovation at the University of Montpellier never stop, and this new agreement is yet another testament to that.”

 Philippe Augé, President of the University of Montpellier